Te Pīhopatanga o Te Manawa o Te Wheke

-Te Pīhopatanga o Te Manawa o Te Wheke (the bishopric of the heart of the octopus; aka Te Hui Amorangi..., lit. the synod...) is an Episcopal polity (or Diocese) of the Anglican Church in Aotearoa, New Zealand and Polynesia.
-The Hui Amorangi (episcopal unit) extends from the Bombay Hills south of Auckland through to Taumarunui in the King Country.
-Te Manawa o Te Wheke is one of 5 Hui Amorangi (episcopal units) that comprise Te Pīhopatanga o Aotearoa, the Māori Anglican Church in Aotearoa/New Zealand.
+Te Pīhopatanga o Te Manawa o Te Wheke is an episcopal polity or diocese of the Anglican Church in Aotearoa, New Zealand and Polynesia.
+Literally, the diocese is the Anglican bishopric of the heart of the octopus of the North Island of Aotearoa, New Zealand; also known as the synod (or in Te Hui Amorangi).

+Te Manawa o Te Wheke extends from the Bombay Hills south of Auckland through to Taumarunui in the King Country.
+Te Manawa o Te Wheke is one of five pīhopatanga, or episcopal units, that comprise Te Pīhopatanga o Aotearoa, the Māori Anglican Church in Aotearoa, New Zealand.

-In 2015 this Pīhopatanga (bishopric) underwent a major restructure which resulted in the disestablishment of Archdeaconries and the merging of some Pariha (parish).
-It also led to the creation of the role of Te Manutaki, a senior cleric who on behalf of the bishop, oversees and implements the mission and ministry of the Amorangi.
+In 2015 the Pīhopatanga (bishopric) underwent a major restructure which resulted in the disestablishment of Archdeaconries and the merging of some Pariha (parish).
+It also led to the creation of the role of Te Manutaki, a senior cleric who, on behalf of the bishop, oversees and implements the mission and ministry of the Amorangi.

 Ministry

 There are 14 Rohe (regions) within Te Manawa o Te Wheke.
 The Rohe are grouped into 7 Rohe Mihana (Mission Districts), each led by a Missioner: